knative/docs/docs/serving/app-security/security-guard-about.md

 Security-Guard offers situational awareness by writing its alerts to the Service queue proxy log.
 You may observe the queue-proxy to see alerts.

 Security alerts appear in the queue proxy log file and start with the string `SECURITY ALERT!`.
-The default setup of Security-Guard is to allow any request or response and learn any new pattern after reporting it.
-When the Service is actively serving requests, it typically takes about 30 min for Security-Guard to learn the patterns of the Service requests and responses and build corresponding micro-rules.
+The default setup of Security-Guard is to to learn any new pattern after reporting it.
+By default, Security-Guard will never block events and will never stop Service instances.

+When a new Service is deployed and is actively serving requests, it typically takes about 30 min for Security-Guard to learn the patterns of the Service requests and responses and build corresponding micro-rules.
 After the initial learning period, Security-Guard updates the micro-rules in the Service Guardian, following which, it sends alerts only when a change in behavior is detected.

 Note that in the default setup, Security-Guard continues to learn any new behavior and therefore avoids reporting alerts repeatedly when the new behavior reoccurs.
 Correct security procedures should include reviewing any new behavior detected by Security-Guard.